SPRIETO2020/Class26/README.md

-# Class26
+# angryBirdsStage2
-git and github, gitbash and git command
+Angry Birds stage 2 with Class Inheritance and Images